ChenYuTong10/notebook/docs/compiler/parsing.md

 For example, the scientists always write math expression `4x` instead of `4 * x`.
 So when we consider the productions of CFG, we will add the production $E → E * E \vert EE$.

-But merging the error into productions may complicate the language grammar.
+In other hand, merging the error into productions may complicate the language grammar.

 ### 🩹 Error Correction

 Error correction will try to insert or delete the tokens to correct program automatically.
-When the compiler meets an error, it will exhaustive search a program as close as possible to the original program and corrects the error.
+When the compiler meets an error, it will search a program as close as possible to the original program and corrects the error.

-> Here you will touch **the minimum edit distance algorithm**.
+> Here you will learn about the **minimum edit distance algorithm**.

 It sounds good, right?
 However, it is hard to implement a compiler like this.

-1. Where to insert or delete the fragments in program?
-Where to find the closest program?
+You may need to consider where to insert or delete the fragments in program and where to find the closest, the most fit program?
-2. The resources used to search the program and correct the errors will slow down the speed of parsing valid program.
+What's more, the resources used to search the program and correct the errors will slow down the speed of parsing valid program.